Your event is an environmental disaster waiting to happen and you're the cause! Part 1

-It's true we are all making small moves to help the environment, we recycle, freeze our food more, reducing our plastic use, and planting trees but did you know your event, big or small may have an impact on the environment.
+It's true we are all making small moves to help the environment, we recycle, freeze our food more, reduce our plastic use, and plant trees but did you know your event, big or small may have an impact on the environment?
 Let me explain.

 Recently I catered a party and it was a milestone birthday so the host thought more people would come than actually did. (recently means 2019 not during the great unpleasantness).
 She ordered way too much food.
 I asked her 'do you plan your parties like this all the time, where you just guess your headcount?'
 She said 'doesn't everybody?'
 ERM NO!
 It got me thinking though.
 Are people this misinformed about something so crucial to the environment as massive avoidable food waste created by events OR do people in general just not know how to plan an event?

 When Googling ‘avoidable crisis of food waste and causes’ you will find the 5 main causes of avoidable food waste according to Conserve Energy Future

 Purchase and preparation of too much food. ...

 Errors in industrial processing and keeping up with food safety policies. ...

 Over-preparation of food in restaurants, hotels and the food service industry.

 What happens to food waste if not processed properly?